DitucSpa/AnomalyDetectionAutoencoderECG/README.md

 Notebooks:
 - AnomalyDetection is a notebook that describes the AutoEncoder model used;
-- RPeaks_Algorithm is a notebook that describes how to detect R peaks, in order segment the signal;
+- RPeaks_Algorithm is a notebook that describes how to detect R peaks in order to segment the signal into specific windows;